LEAGUE POSITION ON HEALTHCARE REFORM

 - Based on the Rural Caucus of LWV-NY, HCR4US invited League members from around the country to enable resource sharing, consultation, and collaboration among Leagues and League members in rural areas.
 It aims to encourage the formation of MAL Units and League Chapters in rural areas to increase the League’s advocacy and education outreach, and also focus the attention of state Leagues on the needs of residents of rural areas.

-- The form to express interest can be accessed here: Rural Affairs Caucus Interest form For more information, or to receive the summary of the first 60 responses, contact the RAC leader, Kathleen Stein at this email: lwv.rac@gmail.com
+- The form to express interest can be accessed here: Rural Affairs Caucus Interest form.
+For more information about rural health care issues, consult the Rural Affairs Webpage on this site, and/or contact the RAC leader, Kathleen Stein at this email: lwv.rac@gmail.com

 - 2020 Health Care Caucus (to be added)